flamelink/examples/examples/vue-basic/README.md

 > Project bootstrapped with [@vue/cli](https://cli.vuejs.org/)

+This aims to be an example of how you would connect Flamelink with your Vue application.

 ## Setup

 ### Firebase Project Config

+If you want to follow along:

-Ensure that you have an existing Firebase project that you can use.
-Copy the `.env` file and save as `.env.local`.
-Ensure to replace all the environment variables with your Firebase project config details, eg:
+- Ensure that you have an existing [Firebase project](https://console.firebase.google.com/u/0/) that you can use.
+- Copy the `.env` file and save as `.env.local`.
+- Replace all the environment variables with your Firebase project config details, for example:

 Change: